 I layered the chipboard, white card stock, and some adorable pattern papers from the Doodlebug Christmas Magic collection.
 Then cut out and adhered the white cuff to the top.
 I added names to each stocking using my cutting machine and the Bubble Letter Font cut file by Lori Whitlock (link below).

-I adhered Doodlebug's 3x3 scallop envelopes to the back of the stockings so that gift cards could slide in, and then had lots of fun embellishing each stocking with Christmas Magic odds & ends, doodle pops, and jelly clips.
+I attached Doodlebug's 3x3 scallop envelopes on the back of the stockings to hold the gift cards, and then had lots of fun embellishing each stocking with Christmas Magic odds & ends, doodle pops, and jelly clips.

 Finally, I strung a ribbon through the stocking loops and secured it to the chipboard with help from the jelly clips.
 This was a really fun project and I can't wait to hang it up on Christmas morning!

-Affiliate links are used in this post at no additional cost to you (the Etsy links are from my shop and are not affiliate links).
-I receive a small amount of compensation when you click through and shop using the provided links.
+Supplies: As an Amazon Associate, I earn from qualifying purchases.
+Affiliate links are used in this post at no additional cost to you.
+I receive a small amount of compensation when you click through and shop using some of the provided links.
 This helps me to continue building my small business.
 Thank you!